PennyLaneAI/qml/videos.rst

     decompositions, the parameter-shift rule for calculating quantum gradients on hardware can be extended to any 2-qubit unitary operation.

-.. youtube:: 7ALa_JZvV3o
+.. youtube-video:: 7ALa_JZvV3o
     :title: Using Quantum Circuits as Machine Learning Models
     :author: Maria Schuld (Xanadu)

     Exploring links between quantum circuits, neural networks, kernel methods, and generative models.

-.. youtube:: QRt5wKwzzFQ
+.. youtube-video:: QRt5wKwzzFQ
     :title: Everything and the (Quantum) Kitchen Sink: Quantum Machine Learning at Rigetti
     :author: Max Henderson (Rigetti)

     Learn about two of the best-named quantum machine learning models—Quantum Kitchen Sinks and Quanvolutional Neural Networks—courtesy of Max Henderson of Rigetti Computing.

-.. youtube:: eShyPOLIfYk
+.. youtube-video:: eShyPOLIfYk
     :title: Quantum Machine Learning with PennyLane
     :author: Josh Izaac (Xanadu)

     A 20-minute crash-course on PennyLane, its features, and how it can be used to streamline quantum machine learning.

-.. youtube:: ijY7WSa7u-4
+.. youtube-video:: ijY7WSa7u-4
     :title: Barren Plateau Issues for Variational Quantum-Classical Algorithms
     :author: Patrick Coles (Los Alamos National Lab)

     In order to train quantum circuits, we need to pay careful attention to the cost functions that we choose to optimize, otherwise the training can suffer from barren plateau problems.

-.. youtube:: uf_BRg5ovtg
+.. youtube-video:: uf_BRg5ovtg
     :title: Machine Learning With Quantum Computers
     :author: Maria Schuld (Xanadu)